Immigration and Displacement

 Look closely at this painting’s colors, forms, and brushstrokes.
 What sort of mood or tone do you detect?
 How would you describe the relationship between the two figures?

-Arshile Gorky, born Vostanik Manoug Adoian, was a survivor of the Armenian Genocide.
+Arshile Gorky, born Vostanik Manoug Adoian, was a survivor of the systemic mass extermination of 1.5 million Armenians by the Ottoman government between 1914 and 1923.
 He fled to the United States with his sister a year after he watched his mother, Shushan, die from starvation in 1919.
 When he arrived in New York, his father gave him the only remaining photograph of him and his mother, upon which this painting and another version owned by the Whitney Museum of American Art in New York are based.
 Gorky labored over both paintings for many years, especially on details such as the hands.

 What emotions do you imagine Gorky might have felt while making this painting?